psilons/scala2-walkthrough/README.md

 # scala2-walkthrough

-Desired/First Impression:
+Desired/First Impression: not KISS

-80% of coding should be done in 20% APIs
+- 80% of coding should be done in 20% APIs.
+With so many APIs, hard to know which one is faster.
-Fast coding like Python
+- Fast coding like Python: short circuit frequently used APIs.
+Python and C# syntax sugar.
+  My LeetCode solutions are <= 20 lines mostly.
+- With so many APIs, other tools such as IntelliJ is easy to be broken.

+Wait until we get Spark.

 [Scala docs](https://docs.scala-lang.org/api/all.html)